s3curitybug/similarity-uniform-fuzzy-hash/README.md

   * `UniformFuzzyHash`: Represents a Uniform Fuzzy Hash.

-    * `[constructor]`: Given a File and a factor (remember that it must be an odd number and larger than 2), builds a UniformFuzzyHash.
-It is polymorphed to build the hash from a byte[], String, InputStream or ByteArrayOutputStream instead of from a File.
+    * `[constructor]`: Given a byte[] and a factor (remember that it must be an odd number and larger than 2), builds a UniformFuzzyHash.
+It is polymorphed to build the hash from a String, InputStream, ByteArrayOutputStream or File instead of from a byte[].

     * `[static] checkFactor`: Checks if a factor is valid.
 It must be an odd number and larger than 2.